Top 20 types of surveys: The Ultimate Guide to Survey Research Methods

 10. Online surveys

-Administering questionnaires to participants via online Methods, with participants completing the survey using their computer, tablet, or mobile device.
+Administering questionnaires to participants via online methods, with participants completing the survey using their computer, tablet, or mobile device.
 Online surveys can collect a wide range of data, including demographic information, opinions, attitudes, and behaviors.

 Advantages: